yast/ycp-killer/README.md

 Runs tests for each specified module using `make check`.
 The module must be already converted to Ruby.
 The tests are executed on converted source in module's result directory.

+#### yk ybc

+Compiles YCP modules of each specified module into YCP bytecode using `ycpc`.

+The YCP modules to compile are looked up in module's work directory.
+More specifically, all `modules` subdirectories in all exported directories (as specified by [module metadata](#module-metadata)) are searched for *.ycp files.
+Compiled *.ybc files are written next to the source files.
+The order of compilation is determined automatically by module dependencies (including indirect ones via include files).

+Compilation of each file can pass or fail with one of the following error:

+  * **ERROR(ybc)** – the compilation failed when running `ycpc`
+    on the module code
+  * **ERROR(other)** – the compilation failed for some other reason

+Errors are not fatal and their details are logged in the `error.log` file in the YCP Killer directory.
+When the command finishes, it prints a short summary.

+Compiling YCP modules is necessary because otherwise these module couldn't be imported by other modules during conversion to Ruby.

 Module Metadata
 ---------------